petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

-On the other hand, it's starting to become more and more common, and will hopefully someday be mandatory to share all code and data when submitting an article to a journal, so that others can reproduce your work.
+On the other hand, it's starting to become more and more common, and will hopefully someday be mandatory to share all code and data when submitting a manuscript to a journal, so that others can reproduce your work.
-This is a good thing for science overall, but also good for individual researchers.
+This is a good thing for science overall, but also good for individual researchers, even though it may seem like more work.

 Besides the fact that you'll probably get
 [more citations](https://doi.org/10.1371/journal.pone.0230416),
 which should not necessarily be a goal in and of itself given recent controversies around citation coercion, working reproducibly will keep you more organized and focused, and will allow you to produce higher quality work more quickly.
-I also hypothesize that if reviewers can reproduce your work, your paper will get through the review process more quickly.
+I hypothesize that if reviewers can reproduce your work, your paper will get through the review process more quickly.

 ![Data availability standards.](/images/repro-office/elsevier-research-data-guidelines.png)